Note: this is unfortunately not optimized for phones (yet). Though turning it sideways helps!

 This diagram was my attempt to level-up and clarify my mental map of the Colorado Rockies.
 The goal was not to create something to navigate with.
 Why bother with so many amazing tools at our disposal?
 Instead, it offers a more coherent, simplified view of Colorado’s major ranges and rivers.
 More Harry Beck than George Wheeler.

 The exercise is subjective, but I tried to go about it in a consistent way where I could definitely make mistakes.
-The relative position of ranges, rivers and valleys is not subjective.
+The relative position of landmarks is not subjective.
 If you find instances where they are placed incorrectly, in relation to one another, please let me know.
-For instance, early in development I placed the border of the Park and Gore Ranges at the Colorado River, in Gore Canyon.
-But later I discovered this was wrong and fixed it.

 What is a mountain range, anyways?

 From everything I’ve seen and read, mountain ranges are named, grouped, and related to one another for a variety of reasons.
 Sometimes its motivated by science: geology and common origins.
 You’ll hear phrases like orogeny and anticline thrown around.
-But sometimes it’s more deferential to how various humans have typically referred to some big group of hills outside of town.
+Often it’s more about how (white) folks in the mid-1800s typically referred to some big group of hills outside of town.
 Sometimes rivers and passes inform boundaries.
 Sometimes they don’t.

 Fortunately for me, other people have thought very carefully about all this.
 An accessible and exhaustive resource I relied heavily on is the Peakbagger.com Mountain Range Classification System.
 It very helpfully slices up every inch of land on the planet into a six-tiered classification of mountain ranges.
 I treated this as a source of truth not because it’s some infallible and objective resource (the authors readily admit it’s not), but because it’s complete.
 Using PEMRACS, every mountain in the state—and every river and road—can be successfully mapped to a range or the boundary between ranges.